 western European counterparts.

-BNP's proposed acquisition of BGZ, whose shares jumped 8
+BNP's proposed acquisition of BGZ, whose shares jumped by up

-percent on the deal, is its second attempt to buy an increased
+to 8 percent on the deal, is its latest attempt to buy a chunk

 Santander in a bidding war for Bank Zachodni.